-I. BASIC PROCEDURES
+III.
+BASIC PROCEDURES

-INTERVIEWING/INVESTIGATION: A written formal complaint may be filed with the University through the Dean of Student Life Office.
-Nonetheless, without a formal written complaint, the University, in its discretion, may proceed with the student judicial process as outlined herein.
+A. INTERVIEWING/INVESTIGATION A written formal complaint may be filed with the University through the Dean of Student Life Office.
+Nonetheless, without formal written complaint, the University, in its discretion, may proceed with the student judicial process as outlined herein.
 A University judicial officer will investigate alleged student code violations whether they occur on or off campus and interview participants/witnesses as necessary.
-Pailure to cooperate with the investigation (e.g., failure to meet and/or speak with the judicial officer) will require the officer to make a decision on assignment of the case without the benefit of the accused's or witnesses' testimony.
+Failure to cooperate with the investigation (e.g., failure to meet and/or speak with the judicial officer) will require the officer to make a decision on assignment of the case without the benefit of the accused's or witnesses' testimony.
 In addition, a student who refuses to schedule an appointment with a judicial officer when requested to do so or who fails to keep an appointment with a judicial officer may be charged with "Failure to Respond," a violation of the student code.

-ASSIGNMENT OF CASE: If a University judicial officer determines that it is probable that a rule has been violated, he/she shall assign cases to one of the several hearing boards described in Section II.
+a.
+ASSIGNMENT OF CASE If a University judicial officer determines that it is probable that a ride has been violated, he/she shall assign cases to either the University Hearing Board or an Administrative Hearing.